digdir/designsystemet/README.md

 }
 ```

-If you choose to install the font in a different way remember to include the `400, 500 and 600` font weights.
+If you choose to install the font in a different way, remember to include the `400`, `500` and `600` font weights.

 ### 3. Use a React component

 ```jsx
 import '@digdir/design-system/tokens/brand/digdir/tokens.css';

 import { Button } from '@digdir/design-system-react';

 <Button variant='secondary'>I am a button!</Button>;
 ```

+The `tokens.css` file only has to be imported once in your application.

 ---